ajbanjara/Wireshark/ReportingBugs.md

 Wireshark runs on a multitude of operating systems, including Windows, MacOS X, Linux, \*BSD, Solaris, and others.
 It's important to let us know what platform(s) you're having trouble with.
 You can get the complete version and build information using one of two methods:

   - In Wireshark, select *Help-\>About Wireshark* from the main menu.
-You can copy the build information in the about box and paste it into your report.
+You can copy the build information in the about box by simply clicking the *Copy to Clipboard* button and paste it into your report.

   - From the command line, run "tshark -v" or "wireshark -v".
 This will print the build information in your terminal window.

 In either case the build information should look something like this:

 ```
-Wireshark 3.3.0 (v3.3.0rc0-1948-g67d3772d1b12)

-Copyright 1998-2020 Gerald Combs <gerald@wireshark.org> and contributors.
-License GPLv2+: GNU GPL version 2 or later <https://www.gnu.org/licenses/gpl-2.0.html>
-This is free software; see the source for copying conditions.
-There is NO
-warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+3.6.1 (v3.6.1rc0-12-ge8e6f99e4fc1)

-Compiled (64-bit) with Qt 5.11.3, with libpcap, with POSIX capabilities (Linux),
+Compiled (64-bit) using GCC 11.2.0, with Qt 5.15.2, with libpcap, with POSIX
-with libnl 3, with GLib 2.58.3, with zlib 1.2.11, with SMI 0.4.8, with c-ares
+capabilities (Linux), with libnl 3, with GLib 2.70.1, with zlib 1.2.11, with Lua
-1.14.0, with Lua 5.2.4, with GnuTLS 3.6.7 and PKCS #11 support, with Gcrypt
+5.2.4, with GnuTLS 3.7.2 and PKCS #11 support, with Gcrypt 1.9.4, with MIT
-1.8.4, with MIT Kerberos, with MaxMind DB resolver, with nghttp2 1.36.0, with
+Kerberos, with MaxMind DB resolver, with nghttp2 1.43.0, with brotli, with LZ4,
-brotli, with LZ4, with Zstandard, with Snappy, with libxml2 2.9.4, with
+with Zstandard, with Snappy, with libxml2 2.9.12, with libsmi 0.4.8, with
-QtMultimedia, without automatic updates, with SpeexDSP (using system library).
+QtMultimedia, without automatic updates, with SpeexDSP (using system library),
+without Minizip.

-Running on Linux 4.19.0-8-amd64, with Intel(R) Xeon(R) CPU E5-2697 v3 @ 2.60GHz
+Running on Linux 5.15.0-2-amd64, with Intel(R) Core(TM) i5-4570 CPU @ 3.20GHz
-(with SSE4.2), with 16042 MB of physical memory, with locale en_US.UTF-8, with
+(with SSE4.2), with 15949 MB of physical memory, with GLib 2.70.2, with zlib
+1.2.11, with Qt 5.15.2, with libpcap 1.10.1 (with TPACKET_V3), with c-ares
-libpcap version 1.8.1, with GnuTLS 3.6.7, with Gcrypt 1.8.4, with brotli 1.0.7,
+1.18.1, with GnuTLS 3.7.2, with Gcrypt 1.9.4, with nghttp2 1.43.0, with brotli
+1.0.9, with LZ4 1.9.3, with Zstandard 1.4.8, with libsmi 0.4.8, with light
-with zlib 1.2.11, binary plugins supported (0 loaded).
+display mode, without HiDPI, with LC_TYPE=en_US.UTF-8, binary plugins supported

-Built using clang 4.2.1 Compatible Clang 7.0.1 (tags/RELEASE_701/final).
+(20 loaded).
 ```

 ### A Capture File